reselbob/graphql-marauder/readme.md

 A project that demonstrates how to implement high volume message streaming under GraphQL

+Seat Saver will automatically inject preliminary data into the datastore upon startup.

 # Running Seat Saver as a Docker Compose Application

 **Step 1:** Clone the source into your host machine.